MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/configuring-preset-approvals.md

 ## Publishing workflow

-Once you have finished configuring workflows, you need to publish the workflow to be able to use it.
-The system automatically checks and validates that you have configured the workflows without any errors.
+Once finished configuring workflows, you need to publish the workflow to be able to use it.
+The system automatically checks and validates that the workflow doesn't have any errors.

 1. Open process you want to publish